ThatGuyCalledGuy/Work-Experience-Project/README.md

 - On About page: the text is against the border - add a margin or padding (To Tom: Solved?)

  Ideas:

+- Add a *fake* link to the store on the example entry (pretend it's for that specific product)(can also have stores other than steam e.g. amazon or game)

 + Background color too dark - maybe #fcfcfc
 --> Rudy: I suggest using #f1f1f1 instead of #fcfcfc it looks too much like white, furthermore, change all pages from #aaaaaa to #f1f1f1 because input boxes collide in colour when clicked to the wallpaper